 CBA mission statement:

-Through collaborative science and training, to promote understanding and conservation of Australia’s unique biodiversity in the face of accelerating environmental change.
+Through collaborative science and training, with a focus on cutting-edge applications of genomics and spatial environmental analysis, to improve the understanding, protection and resilience of Australia’s unique biodiversity and ecosystems in the face of accelerating environmental change.

-- To promote collaborative biodiversity science across ANU, UC and CSIRO that will develop and demonstrate novel approaches to biodiversity discovery and analysis.
+- To promote collaborative biodiversity science across ANU, UC and CSIRO that will develop and demonstrate novel approaches to biodiversity discovery, understanding and analysis.